PhD - History

 “‘The Place is Gone!’: Policing Black Women to Redevelop Downtown Boston,” in “Social Histories of Neoliberalism,” a special issue of the Journal of Social History, 53, no. 1 (Fall 2019), 7-26. - publications

 My work is driven by two guiding questions: How have histories of the past created the contemporary world we live in?
-And what lessons can we learn from history to build a future with less violence and more justice?
+And what lessons can we learn from history to build a more peaceful and just future?
 By thinking and caring deeply about our shared past, we become empowered to make sense of our everyday lives and chart a path toward our unwritten future.
 History, for me, is our north star: through history we can learn how to navigate the stormy waters that surround us.

 In my classroom, I hope to kindle a sense of the excitement and relevance of historical work.
 I encourage students to seek out hidden histories and to ask how they connect to contemporary events and conditions.
 Practicing historical curiosity does not just enrich our everyday lives; students will also develop a toolkit of critical methods of inquiry and communication that is readily transferable from the classroom to their future careers.